XnView: Features

 XnView is customisable and multi-lingual.
 XnView can read more than 500 image file formats, some audio and video file formats, and write 50 image file formats.
 XnView also supports ICC profiles in JPEG, PNG and TIFF files.
+It doesn't respect loop settings on animated files, however, and will infinitely loop them, regardless.
 Classic XnView can read image formats resulting in more than 32 bits per pixel, but write support is limited to 32 bits.

 XnView can show IPTC, Exif and XMP metadata, and write IPTC metadata (It can also do batch writing of IPTC metadata).
 It can write XMP metadata partly together with IPTC metadata.
 It also supports file comments (4DOS descript.ion).
 XnView can search files that have the same filename or data, and can search for similar graphics as well.

 The display of the histogram of a picture is possible.
 Scripts can be created to convert, manipulate and rename a batch of images in one go.
 Creation of advanced slide shows is also possible.
 Lossless (without new encoding) turning, flipping and cropping of JPEG files is supported.

 Typical image editing tools are included, for instance color and size manipulation, several filters and effects.
 XnView supports .8bf Photoshop plugins such as the Harry's Filters 3.0 included in the full version.
 Support for most raw image formats is based on dcraw.

 Support for vector graphics (EPS, PS, PDF) can be integrated with Ghostscript.
 Classic XnView does not support Unicode, and SVG requires a commercial CAD plugin.
 These features are available in the multi-platform edition XnView MP based on Qt.

 Classic XnView is also distributed in the PortableApps format.
 XnView 2.13 (2013) was the last version for Windows platforms older than Windows XP.
 Version 2.30 released in 2015 supports the Netpbm PAM format, can read Better Portable Graphics, and offers an add-on for Imgur uploads.
 As of 2018 XnView also supported HEIF and FLIF.